Asset Protection: Tax & Financial Aspects (17.5 hrs)

 1. Recognize the effect that debt cancellation has on net worth and potential income inclusion from cancellation of indebtedness income, and specify exceptions to the general income inclusion rule and their tax impact.

-2. Identify tax attribute reductions and their application when reducing canceled debt, cite the special basis reduction rules, recognize the depreciable property election in reducing the basis of depreciable property before reducing any other tax attributes, determine what constitutes individual, partnership, and S corporation bankruptcy, and specify the variables used in determining whether shares of stock issued to a creditor are nominal or token.
+2. Identify tax attribute reductions and their application when reducing canceled debt and recognize the depreciable property election in reducing the basis of depreciable property before reducing any other tax attributes.

-3. Determine gain or loss resulting from foreclosure or repossession identifying reporting and filing requirements, specify the timing and character of the gain or loss, and cite the hidden income tax danger of directly or indirectly acquiring one’s own debt at a discount.
+3. Determine gain or loss resulting from foreclosure or repossession identifying reporting and filing requirements, specify the timing and character of the gain or loss, and cite the hidden income tax danger when acquiring one’s own debt at a discount.

 Divorce Settlements & Divisions